 Board of Directors

 Debbie was born to Bill and Ida Klahn on June 19, 1952, and is the second of three children.
 She graduated from Merrillville High School in Merrillville, IN in 1970.
 Debbie then attended Lincoln Christian College (now a part of Lincoln Christian University) from 1970, graduating in 1974.
 One of the first people she met on Lincoln’s campus was Terry Dowling, a deaf employee of the college.
 Terry became a friend and began to teach Debra Signed English.
 Debra worked with Terry from the very beginning with the Deaf Ministry at Catlin Christian Church in Catlin, IL.
 She also interpreted for Terry in the college chapel and in the classrooms.
-As Debbie’s friendship with Vicki grew, Vicki joined in, helping in these three areas of service.
 Debbie joined with Vicki Drummond in 1975 to start “In His Sign”, a ministry to deaf people.
-Debbie returned to Lincoln in 1990 to work on her Master of Arts in World Missions from Lincoln Christian Seminary, and graduated in 1995.
-Currently, Debra is working on her Ph.D. in Interdisciplinary Studies at Trinity Bible College and Theological Seminary, Newburgh, IN.
+Debbie returned to Lincoln in 1990 to work on her Master of Arts in World Missions from Lincoln Christian Seminary and graduated in 1995.

-JD, along with Debbie Klahn and Vicki Drummond, founded Deaf Child Hope International in March of 2010.
-JD has over 24 years’ experience in the nonprofit arena.
-JD’s past roles in nonprofits include: development director, business manager, conference director, event planner, director of marketing, associate minister, worship minister, church planter, festival director, and president.
-Along with his role with Deaf Child Hope, JD is the part-time worship minister at Kingsway Christian Church in Omaha, NE.
-JD is the son of Duane King, founder of Deaf Missions and grew up around deaf ministry.
+JD, along with Debbie Klahn and Vicki Drummond, founded Deaf Child Hope International in 2010.
+JD has over 30 years of experience in the nonprofit arena.
+JD’s past roles in nonprofits include development director, business manager, conference director, event planner, director of marketing, associate minister, worship minister, church planter, festival director, and president.
+JD is the son of Duane King, founder of Deaf Missions, and grew up around Deaf ministry.
 JD has a business degree from the University of Iowa, a ministry degree from Nebraska Christian College, and a master’s degree from Cincinnati Christian University.
 The father of McKenzie, Dakota, and Kassidy, JD lives with his wife Tia in Papillion, NE.

 Michael Bussard is the Regional Vice President for the Pacific Life Insurance Company’s Tennessee Regional Life Office located in Nashville, Tennessee.
 Mike has a Bachelor of Science degree in Public Relations from Northwest Missouri State University.
 Mike lives in Brentwood, Tennessee with his wife, Lisa, and their two children, Morgan and Andrew.
 He is active in his church as well as his community.

-Dr. Rickey A. McClain, has been serving as the Director of Deaf Missions Training Center in Council Bluffs, IA since June, 2016.
-Prior to this he served as a Senior Pastor of Heritage Church of the Nazarene in Clanton, AL, and Vice-President of Deaf Online University.
+Dr. Rickey A. McClain has been serving at Deaf Missions since June 2016.
+Prior to this, he served as a Senior Pastor of Heritage Church of the Nazarene in Clanton, AL, and Vice-President of Deaf Online University.
 He has served in ministry since 1984 as a Pastor in the Church of the Nazarene in Kansas, Missouri, North Carolina, and Oregon.

 Dr. McClain is a graduate of Gallaudet University.
-Education is important to him and he has enrolled and graduated with an Associates, two Master’s degrees.
+Education is important to him and he has enrolled and graduated with an Associates’s, and two Master’s degrees.
 He completed the last leg of his educational journey when he received his Doctorate (D.Min.) in 2010 from Beeson Divinity School, Birmingham, AL.